DATA PROTECTION – Guernsey Overview

 Broadly, personal data should only be processed for the purposes for which it has been collected and these purposes should be notified to the data subject on or before collection.
 If a third-party processor is retained to undertake processing functions on behalf of the controller, a contract must be put in place between controller and processor to ensure that similar data processing standards are upheld throughout the supply chain.

 In terms of data retention, the DPL requires that “personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes”.

 The DPL does not specify how long personal data should be retained, as the law applies to many different organisations and indeed, there are various potentially applicable statutory retention periods.

-The retention time also depends on the type of information, the purpose for holding it, and whether there are legal obligations affecting the data retention.
+The retention time also depends on the type of information, the purpose for holding it, and whether there are legal obligations affecting the retention.
 The retention principle applies to any personal data held, whether computerised or paper records, digital images, CCTV or voice recordings.
 At the end of its lifetime, information must be destroyed securely and appropriately.

 A record retention policy and a record destruction policy tailored to the organisation’s particular requirements and obligations should be developed and regularly reviewed to ensure compliance.

 The DPL does not make it mandatory for a data controller to appoint a data protection officer, except in limited instances (where large scale processing operations are carried out as a core activity, for example).
 However, it is considered good practice to have someone responsible for oversight and the monitoring of compliance with the DPL, and as a point of contact for regulatory queries or dealing with individuals wishing to exercise their rights under the DPL.